varnish/Varnish-Book/varnish_book.rst

    The first part is counters, the second part is request data.
    To view the actual data, a number of tools exist that parses the VSL.

-   Since the log-data is not meant to be written to disk in its raw form, Varnish can afford to be very verbose.
+   Since the log data is not meant to be written to disk in its raw form, Varnish can afford to be very verbose.
    You then use one of the log-parsing tools to extract the piece of information you want -- either to store it permanently or to monitor Varnish in real-time.

    ..
 TODO for the author: this can be an exercise.